roob-p/CoverChange-PlayniteExtension/README..md

 ## ⚠️ Notes:
 - The features of this extension are already included in CoverStyleSwitcher.
 However, I created this extension in order to allow the fastest possible way to change a game's cover.
-- If you just want only a voice in the context menu (like `Cover Change`) apply a # at line 39 and remove the # from the line 40.
+- If you just want only a voice in the context menu (like *"Cover Change"*) apply a # at line 39 and remove the # from the line 40.